 - Exercise Regularly.
 Regular exercise boosts brain growth factors and encourages the development of new brain cells.
 Exercise also reduces the risk for disorders that lead to memory loss, such as diabetes and cardiovascular disease.
 Exercise also makes a huge difference in managing stress and alleviating anxiety and depression—all of which leads to a healthier brain function.

 - Stay Social.
-People who don’t have social contact with family and friends are at higher risk for memory problems than people who have strong social ties.
+People who don’t have social contact with family and friends are at higher risk of memory problems than people who have strong social ties.
 Social interaction helps brain function in several ways: it often involves activities that challenge the mind, and it helps ward off stress and depression.
-So join a book club, reconnect with old friends, or visit the local senior center.
+So join a book club, reconnect with old friends, or visit the local senior centre.
 Being with other people will help keep you sharp!

 - Manage Stress.
 Cortisol, the stress hormone, damages the brain over time and can lead to memory problems.
 But even before that happens, stress causes memory difficulties at the moment.
 When you’re stressed out, you’re more likely to suffer memory lapses and have trouble learning and concentrating.